Linda Cohn: Early years

 Cohn debuted as a sports anchor for the Patchogue, New York-based radio station WALK-AM (also WALK-FM) in 1981 and worked there for four years.
 After leaving that station in 1984, she worked as a sports anchor for four other New York area radio stations until 1987, including a brief stint as an update person at WFAN in New York City.

 1987–1991

 In 1987, Cohn made sportscasting history by becoming the first full-time U.S. female sports anchor on a national radio network when she was hired by ABC.
-She anchored WABC TalkRadio from 1987–89.
+She anchored WABC TalkRadio from 1987 to 1989.
 In 1988, Cohn got her first television break, after being hired by what was at the time one of ESPN's top competitors, SportsChannel America.
 In 1989, she hosted a call-in radio sports show in New York.

-Cohn was a reporter at the SportsChannel America Network before being hired by KIRO-TV in Seattle, Washington to work as a sports anchor there.
+Cohn was a reporter at the SportsChannel America Network before being hired by KIRO-TV in Seattle, Washington in October 1989 to work as a sports anchor there.